onset/lameta/README.md

-laMeta (the Metadata Editor for Transparent Archiving) is a tool for Language Documentation.
+lameta (the Metadata Editor for Transparent Archiving) is a tool for Language Documentation.

 # Mac & Windows Installers